 The organizational meeting of North Texas Trail Runners was held at the Irving, Texas home of Fred Holmes, club organizer and first president, on April 18, 1996.
 Eleven trail running enthusiasts from the Dallas area were there.
-On the agenda was planning of the inaugural Rock Ledge Rumble 50k.
+On the agenda was planning of the inaugural Rockledge Rumble 50k.

 The previous December, at the Sunmart ultras, Fred met Donna Perkins and Chrissy Duryea (now Duryea-Ferguson), who were selling shirts to raise money for the team that would represent the U.S. at the 100 km world championship.
 Holmes was appalled to learn that team members would get only about $150 each to help cover travel costs.
 Jay Norman, a founding NTTR member, was also there.
 The two decided to use the Rumble as a means to raise money for the 100 km team.

 At the next meeting, club officers were elected and by-laws adopted.
 That summer the group’s first attempts at organizing club runs were made: a small run at Lake Lavon, and a night run at Lake Grapevine’s Northshore Trail.
-This trail is the favorite training ground of club members, and it is the site of the Rock Ledge Rumble, which takes place during November.
-The July night run, which has become a favorite annual event, is also held there.
+This trail is the favorite training ground of club members, and it is the site of the Rockledge Rumble, which takes place during November.
+The July night run, which has become a favorite annual club event, is also held there.

-Our old timers aren't fading away yet.
-Jay Norman broke his age group record at the AT100 by over an hour, in an amazing 22:49.
-At the 2000 Ultracentric 24/48, Chuck Chandonia and Fred Holmes finished first and second, patiently wearing out runners as much as thirty years younger than them.
-Betty Norman has finished all eleven Sunmart races.
+NTTR runners have taken on the challenge of running ultras all over the U.S. and even internationally.
+Suzi Thibeault (now Cope), Letha Cruthirds, Neil Hewitt, Robert Tavernini, Drew Meyer, and Chris Barnwell have completed the Grand Slam.
+Jay Norman broke his age group record at the 2000 AT100 by over an hour, in an amazing 22:49.
+In the same year at the Ultracentric 24/48, Chuck Chandonia and Fred Holmes finished first and second, patiently wearing out runners as much as thirty years younger than them.
+Betty Norman has finished eleven Sunmart races.